 Children don’t just grow out of being slow readers.

 All kids learn to read at a slightly different pace.
-But when a child falls behind their peers, this may be a sign of dyslexia.
-Dyslexia affects 15-20 percent of the population, and it’s the most common learning disability by far.
+But when a child falls behind their peers, it could be a sign of dyslexia.
+Dyslexia affects 15% to 20% of the population, and it’s the most common learning disability by far.

 Dyslexic kids often have trouble reading fluently, or rapidly, accurately, and with understanding, says Sally Shaywitz, M.D., a co-founder and co-director of the Yale Center for Dyslexia and Creativity and author of the bestselling book Overcoming Dyslexia.
 They may think they’re “stupid,” which can give them low self-esteem.

 Instead, parents should tell their dyslexic kids they’re part of a special club.
 After all, they’re joining the roster of dyslexic people that includes Richard Branson, Steven Spielberg, and even Dav Pilkey, author of the Captain Underpants series.
 Then, get them the help they need.